-Sepsis can affect any dog.
-It's is a result of an infection that enters the bloodstream and can be life-threatening and caused by a number of different things.
-Just because a dog has a bacteria in its bloodstream, however, doesn't mean it automatically has sepsis.
-Knowing what sepsis is, how it is caused, and how it is treated can help dog owners be prepared if they ever have to handle this serious illness.
+Sepsis is a serious and sometimes life-threatening condition that can affect any dog.
+It is a result of an infection that enters the bloodstream that can have many different causes.
+Just because a dog has bacteria in its bloodstream, however, doesn't always mean that it has sepsis.
+When left untreated, sepsis can lead to septic shock.
+This severe state of the infection requires emergency treatment by a veterinarian.
+Knowing what sepsis is, how it is caused, and how it is treated can help dog owners be prepared if they ever have to handle this illness with their pets.

 Symptoms of Sepsis in Dogs

 If sepsis is not treated, it can progress to septic shock.
-This occurs when a dog's blood pressure drops dramatically alongside other symptoms and dog owners usually see changes in their dog's breathing patterns.
-Your dog may start breathing more rapidly or have a hard time taking effective breaths.
+This occurs when a dog's blood pressure drops dramatically alongside other symptoms, and dog owners usually see changes in their dog's breathing patterns.
+Your dog may start breathing rapidly or have a hard time taking effective breaths.

-Sepsis is caused by an infection that enters the bloodstream and is not treated.
-The main origins of infections that result in sepsis include:
+Sepsis is caused by an infection that enters the bloodstream.
+When there are more bacteria in the dog's body than its white blood cells can effectively remove, the infection begins and can quickly grow into a serious condition when not treated.
+Veterinarians typically prescribe antibiotics to prevent infections from spreading to the bloodstream.
+The main origins of canine infections that result in sepsis include:

 Diagnosing Sepsis in Dogs

-Depending on the cause of the sepsis, surgery may be needed but IV fluids and antibiotics will be administered regardless of where the sepsis originated.
+Depending on the cause of the sepsis, surgery may be needed, but IV fluids and antibiotics will be administered regardless of where the sepsis originated.
+IV fluids can be given to your dog to increase its blood pressure in addition to medications that increase blood flow to major organs.
 Various medications to treat different types of illnesses that may result in sepsis may also be used alongside oxygen therapy.

-Is Sepsis Contagious to Humans or Other Pets?
+Is Sepsis Contagious to Humans or Other Animals?

-No, sepsis may be the result of an infection, but it can not be spread to other pets or people.
-Although sepsis itself is not contagious, the underlying cause of the sepsis might be.
-For example, parvovirus is highly contagious to other dogs so if a dog with parvovirus develops sepsis, the parvovirus can infect other dogs but it may or may not develop into sepsis in that other dog.
+Sepsis may be the result of an infection, but it cannot be spread to other pets or people.
+Although sepsis itself is not contagious, the underlying cause of this condition might be.
+For example, parvovirus is highly contagious to other dogs.
+If a dog with parvovirus develops sepsis, the parvovirus can infect other dogs, but it may or may not develop into sepsis in others.